How can I use userscripts with the Archive?

 - tuff_ghost's AO3 Download Buttons adds download buttons to each blurb on any work listing.

-- The freeware ebooks manager Calibre has a pair of plugins, FanFicFare and EpubMerge, which, when both installed, allow you to automatically download AO3 series as a single ebook.
-(It can also download all the story links on a given AO3 page, so you can enter a link to the author's works page for a particular fandom and get all their stories in one ebook.)
-It will even update the ebooks when a new story is added to the series.
+- The freeware ebooks manager Calibre has a pair of plugins, FanFicFare and EpubMerge, which, when both installed, allow you to automatically download Archive of Our Own (AO3) series as a single ebook.
+(It can also download all the work links on a given AO3 page, so you can enter a link to the creator's works page for a particular fandom and get all their works in one ebook.)
+It will even update the ebooks when a new work is added to the series.
 There is also a guide to using these plugins (which was written when the plugin was called FanFictionDownloader) and a FanFicFare Wiki.

-- Flamebyrd's AO3 Statistics CSV Bookmarklet lets you download your AO3 work stats (number of hits, kudos, bookmarks, etc.) as a .csv file, which can be neatly imported into a spreadsheet for your own number-crunching.
+- Flamebyrd's AO3 Statistics CSV Bookmarklet lets you download your Archive of Our Own (AO3) work stats (number of hits, kudos, bookmarks, etc.) as a .csv file, which can be neatly imported into a spreadsheet for your own number-crunching.

 - If you'd rather have a list of all your works, including title, tags, basic stats, and URL, try Flamebyrd's AO3 Works List CSV Bookmarklet instead.